 Where to get food, financial assistance in Sonoma County during the COVID-19 pandemic

-If you or someone you know is in need of help during the pandemic, here is a list of local organizations that are providing food and financial assistance.
+If you or someone you know is in need of help during the pandemic, here is a list of local organizations that are providing food, financial assistance and other resources.

 Where to get food